Multi-Armed Bandits with Censored Consumption of Resources: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we have introduced another variant of the classical multi-armed bandit problem, where attention is paid not only to the rewards themselves, but also to the resources consumed by an arm necessary to generate the rewards within each round of the sequential decision process.
-The learner (bandit policy) is equipped with the ability to determine the resource limit of one round and might be willing to sacrifice optimality regarding the obtained rewards in order to keep the overall consumption of resources low.
+The learner (bandit policy) is equipped with the ability to determine the resource limit of one round and might be willing to sacrifice optimality regarding the obtained rewards in order to keep the overall consumption of resources low, as this generates costs diminishing the overall gain.
 As a consequence, the learner needs to find a good compromise between the two possibly conflicting targets, namely an as high as possible realizable reward on the one side, and an as low as possible consumption of resources for the reward generation on the other side.

-To this end, we proposed a regret measure, which, by virtue of a discount function, takes these two targets into account and allows for a suitable weighting of the expected rewards with respect to the allocated resources.
-For the resulting bandit problem, we derived a lower bound on the regret, which shows that the problem is theoretically no more difficult than the classical multi-armed bandit problem, provided the resource limits are chosen within a finite set of the admissible resource range.
+To this end, we proposed a regret measure, which, by virtue of a cost and a penalty function, takes these two targets into account and allows for a suitable assessment of the expected gain with respect to the allocated resources.
+By defining a suitable estimate of an arm's expected gain and its probability to exceed the allocated resources, we proposed optimistic bandit strategies for dealing with a finite or an infinite subset of available resource limits.

-By considering a suitable estimate of the mixed moment of an arm's reward distribution and the consumption of resource distribution, and leveraging the idea of the well-known UCB algorithm, we proposed an algorithm that combines theoretically satisfactory guarantees in the form of regret bounds with strong practical performance.